HEAPLab/ABSURD/data/README.md

 In particular:
 * All the execution times are available under the `exec_times/` directory, split per platform and per class.
+ * All the measurement units are in microseconds (with nanosecond resolution for Odroid-H2)

 * The directory `stat/` contains the pWCET (Generalized Pareto Distributions) estimated by the [chronovise](https://github.com/federeghe/chronovise) tool.
 Note that some of the generated pWCET may be